codership/documentation/galeracluster/source/documentation/gmd-install.rst

    certificates for SSL if encryption is required):
    Enter your domain name or IP of the server:

-An IP address works well, but you won't be able to utilize an external certification authority.
-As a result, when later accessing Galera Manager, your web browser will be suspicious of the site and may try to block you from accessing it.
-Still, you should be able to get through the objections the first time you visit Galera Manager and be able to set it as a trusted URL.
+An IP address works well, but you won't be able to utilize an external certification authority, neither you'll be able to use self-signed certificates.

 .. code-block:: console
    :caption: *Installer* Warning using an IP Address (Example 7)

-   You have chosen to use IP address, therefore LetsEncrypt service will not be available.
+   Since you entered an IP address, SSL won't be available.

-As this notification implies, if you would use a domain name, LetsEncrypt would be used for generating a certificate related to encrypted communications with Galera Manager.
-Based on this, you may want to consider obtaining and using a domain name or sub-domain for your installation of Galera Manager.
-Even if you don't do this, you will still be able to encrypt the traffic by answering *Yes* to this next question:
+As this notification implies, SSL won't be available if Galera Manager host does not have a domain name.

+If you chose to provide a resolvable domain name for Galera Manager host, you will have several options to set up SSL encryption (HTTPS protocol) to protect all Galera Manager connections (from both the GUI client and cluster nodes):

 .. code-block:: console
    :caption: *Installer* Asking to Use a Secure Protocol (Example 8)

-   Enable https?
+   Enter your domain name or IP of the server: gm.example.com Enable https?
 [Y/n]

-This will require you to preface the URL you enter in your web browser with ``https``.
-It will also encrypt the traffic using Transport Layer Security (TLS), also known as Secure Sockets Layer (SSL).

-If you choose not to enable ``https``, you'll see a message at the end of the installation saying your connections will be prone to several types of security issues and that you should therefore always use only trusted networks when connecting to Galera Manager.

-As just mentioned, the *Installer* will generate a certificate for you using LetsEncrypt |---| if you chose to provide a domain name instead of an IP address.
-However, if you already have a certificate from a certificate authority (i.e., an SSL CA) you can give the *Installer* information related to it.
-Or you may provide your own SSL certificate.
-These are the questions you'll be presented related to all of this:
+   Use LetsEncrypt Certbot to autogenerate the certificates [Y/n]:

+Answering *Yes* to the above question will set up automatic certificates generation and renewal using LetsEncrypt site as a Certificate Authority.  *NOTE:* not all domain names are accepted by LetsEncrypt, e.g. domain names autogenerated by AWS EC2 are not.
+If you want to set up your own Certificate Authority and/or use your own certificates, answer *No* and you will be offered to provide them:

 .. code-block:: console
-   :caption: *Installer* Questions about SSL (Example 9)
+   :caption: *Installer* Questions about SSL credentials (Example 9)

-   Do you want to provide your own SSL CA? [y/N]
+   Use LetsEncrypt Certbot to autogenerate the certificates [Y/n]: n Do you want to provide your own SSL CA? [y/N] y
+   Use your own SSL certificate (y), or let installer generate one (n)? [y/N] y SSL CA Certificate [ca.crt]:
+   SSL CA Certificate Key [ca.key]:
+   SSL Host Certificate [ssl.crt]:
+   SSL Host Certificate Key [ssl.key]:

+NOTE: if you want to specify your own Certificate Authority, you need to make sure that it is known to your GUI frontend as well, otherwise it won't be able to confirm the validity of the Galera Manager certificate and most likely will refuse to connect with the warning about security risk.

-   Do you want to use your own SSL certificate?
+Also you will be responsible to re-generate your own SSL certificate after it expires.
-   (otherwise the installer will generate them for you) [y/N]:

 .. _`galera-manager-installer-closing-messages`:
 .. rst-class:: section-heading